1964 - note the S&W Cafeteria sign to the left on the ground level.

 Looking southwest from South Duke and West Chapel Hill, April 1956 - the Y can be seen down the block.
 (Courtesy Herald-Sun)

 They evidently were well known for their prominent advertising.

-This service station was replaced with the Home Security Life Insurance Company building (current police department) in 1957.
-They had previously been located in the Hill Building downtown.
+This service station was replaced with the Home Security Life Insurance Company building, begun in 1957.
+The firm had previously been located in the Hill Building downtown.

 02.21.57 - John Sprunt Hill making groundbreakerish pronouncements.

 02.21.57 - 87-going-on-88 year old John Sprunt Hill with the shovel.